xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - _arange
       -
     * - _contrib_AdaptiveAvgPooling2D
-      - Converted to the Average Pooling with fixed paddings
+      - Converted to the Average Pooling with fixed paddings.
     * - _maximum
       -
     * - _minimum